The Whisperers: Production

+Forbes was approached by two American producers, Ronald Shedlo and Michael Laughlin, to adapt the novel.
+He felt it could be a vehicle for Edith Evans.
+Forbes wrote the script in two weeks.
+He said it was the one film in his career where he had complete creative control.

 Filming location

-Although the fictional setting of the film is not named, it was mainly shot on location in the Lancashire town of Oldham, a once-thriving textile centre near Manchester which by 1967 had fallen into decline.
+Although the fictional setting of the film is not named, it was mainly shot on location in the Lancashire town of Oldham (now in Greater Manchester), a once-thriving textile centre near Manchester which, by 1967, had fallen into decline.

 Release

 Awards

 Edith Evans was nominated for the Academy Award for Best Actress, and won the BAFTA Award, the Silver Bear for Best Actress award at the 17th Berlin International Film Festival, the National Board of Review award, the New York Film Critics Circle award, and the Golden Globe Award all for Best Actress.

 Home media

-Announced by Kino Lorber Studio Classics on Facebook on 14 March 2019 that a new 2K scan would be coming soon.
-This Blu-ray will be released on 14 January 2020.
+In March 2019, distributor Kino Lorber announced that a new 2K scan of The Whisperers would soon be arriving on Blu-ray.
+The disc was released in January 2020.